gauthamk02/gauthamk02.github.io/content/posts/intro-to-maths-of-neural-networks/intro-to-maths-of-neural-networks.md

 </center>
 <br>

 Consider the above two graphs where \\(x_1\\) and \\(x_2\\) are the input data and red, blue are two different classes.
 On the graph on the left, the data is arranged in such a way that it can be separated by a stright line, i.e it is linearly separable.
 A model for classifying such data can be built without using activation functions and the model will learn a decision boundary similar to the one given in the graph.
 However, the Graph on the right consists of data-points that is arrranged in a non-linearly separable way.
 To make a model capable of classifying the points in this graph accurately, we will have to use activation functions.

+Still confused?
+Visit [Tensorflow Playground](https://playground.tensorflow.org/), select a non-linearly separable data and try to train the model using different activation functions.
+The linear activation function is an identity function \\(\sigma(x) = x\\) or any other linear function and wont allow the model to learn a non-linear decision boundary.
+The model will only be able to classify the non-linear data if a non-linear activation function is used.

 There are different activation functions that are used for constructing ANNs.
 Most of the time all the hidden layers will have the same activation and output layer, a different one.
-Some of the common activation functions are:
+Some of the common non-linear activation functions are:

 1. **Sigmoid function**
     The sigmoid function \\(\sigma:\mathbb{R}\rightarrow[0, 1]\\) takes in a real numbered value and maps it to between 0 and 1 in such a way that \\(\lim_{x\to\infty} \sigma(x) = 1\\) and \\(\lim_{x\to-\infty} \sigma(x) = 0\\).
 The equation of Sigmoid funcion is